Skip to main content

 Forest Products

-A permit for forest product collection must be issued before harvesting any firewood, transplants, post and poles, mushrooms, and other forest products; except for the small amounts used for campfires or gathered casually while visiting the forests and grassland and categorized as “incidental use.”
+A permit for forest product collection must be issued before harvesting any firewood, transplants, post and poles, mushrooms, and other forest products; except for the small amounts used for campfires or gathered casually while visiting the Forests and Grassland and categorized as “incidental use.”

 E-Permits Now Available

 The Arapaho and Roosevelt National Forests are now offering online firewood permits through a new E-Permits system.
-Click here to purchase your firewood permit online!

 1. Select the appropriate Permit Conditions & Removal Request Document below.